geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Nay more, let him two champions bring to fight,
 " With me two Gnomes shall vindicate my right,
-" And should my warriors vanquish'd press the field, 360 " Victor myself, I yet the pledge will yield ; e&lt; (Oh, may the fates a happier doom decree !)
+" And should my warriors vanquish'd press the field, 360 " Victor myself, I yet the pledge will yield; e&lt; (Oh, may the fates a happier doom decree !)
 " Who wins the battle, wins the Veil and thee.
 " And while my busy sprites the lists prepare,